You are here

 IVF Success Rates

-According to data provided by the Centers for Disease Control and Prevention (CDC), in 2011, there were 163,038 IVF cycles, and 47,849 live births.
+According to data provided by the Centers for Disease Control and Prevention (CDC), in 2013, there were 190,773 IVF cycles, and 54,323 live births resulting in 67,996 live born infants.
 IVF success rates vary according to many factors, with the most important one being the age of the woman when using her own eggs.
 Success rates decline as women age, and significantly drop off after age 35.